anonymous43547423/from-cfx-edits-to-human-narratives/README.md

 By default this runs the experiment grid with fixed DPO hyperparameters and no W&B sweep.

 For the paper, this grid was actually executed as scheduled jobs on a GPU cluster with NVIDIA 40GB A100 GPUs, and the full run required many GPU hours.
-For a quick smoke run instead, use:
+For a quick smoke run (which uses tiny sample and batch sizes, short training runs, etc.) instead use:

 ```bash
 ./get_smoke_results.sh